 Zoom: Now professors can add Zoom class meetings to Blackboard courses.

 Ensemble Video: This video management and streaming platform makes it easy to link videos and playlists within a Blackboard course.
-Get started.
+Get started with Ensemble Video.

 VoiceThread: A multimedia discussion board facilitates interaction by connecting audio and video comments and other media files to online conversations.
-Get started.
+Get started with VoiceThread.